 We are not trained to serve children with serious learning disabilities.
 We have been able to serve young heroes with dyslexia if they receive outside support and many heroes with ADHD thrive in an Acton environment.

-Yes, our school is accredited through the International Association of Learner Driven Schools.
+Yes, we are accredited through the IALDS (International Association of Learner Driven Schools).

 Creator’s House is part of the network of over 200 Acton Academies around the world.
 We follow a similar Learning Design (curriculum) and learning model that our owners helped create at the original Acton Academy campus in Austin, TX.